Be a Model for Navigating Uncertainty

 Find Joy, Give Service, and Discover Purpose

-In the toughest of times, we must find space for joy.
+Even in tough times, we must find space for joy.
 Sometimes that comes naturally by opening our eyes to the loving presence of those around us.
 Other times it takes effort, like choosing to play a game or cook a favorite recipe.
 Sometimes it is just finding solitude.
 But, we must be intentional about including joy in each day.

 We also must fill our lives with reminders that we matter.
 It is this sense of meaning and purpose that can bring us joy every day and get us through the toughest times.
 This moment grants us all an opportunity to make a difference in the life of others who are isolated or vulnerable.